stonezhong/webcli/documents/howtos/ai-agent.md

 # Make sure you have jira installed: pip install jira

-from pydantic import BaseModel, Field, ConfigDict from webcli2.core.ai import AITool, AIAgent, create_ai_agent from jira import JIRA
+from pydantic import BaseModel, Field, ConfigDict from webcli2.core.ai import AIAgent, create_ai_agent from jira import JIRA

 # You need to define the input of your tool